 (v) Parts of Rajasthan, Gujarat and the leeward side of the Western Ghats are drought-prone.

-Because they fall in the rain shadow region of Aravali Mountains.
+Because they fall in the rain shadow region of the Aravali Mountains.

 5. Describe the regional variations in the climatic conditions of India with the help of suitable examples

-- The cold weather season begins from mid-November in northern India and stays till February.
+- The cold weather season begins in mid-November in northern India and stays till February.
 December and January are the coldest months in the northern part of India.
 The temperature decreases from south to north.
-The average temperature of Chennai, on the eastern coast, is between 24° – 25° Celsius, while in the northern plains, it ranges between 10°C and 15° Celsius.
-Days are warm and nights are cold.
-Frost is common in the north and the higher slopes of the Himalayas experience snowfall
+The average temperature of Chennai, on the eastern coast, is between 24°-25° Celsius, while in the northern plains, it ranges between 10°C and 15° Celsius.
+Days are warm, and nights are cold.
+Frost is common in the north, and the higher slopes of the Himalayas experience snowfall

 - In March, the highest temperature is about 38° Celsius, recorded on the Deccan plateau.
 In April, temperatures in Gujarat and Madhya Pradesh are around 42° Celsius.
 In May, the temperature of 45° Celsius is common in the northwestern parts of the country.
 In peninsular India, temperatures remain lower due to the moderating influence of the oceans.